Past APEGA President Encourages Creativity and Collaboration to Succeed in a Changing World

 In a way, APEGA saw this coming.
 In 2003, the association identified Kim as a superstar in her profession, presenting her with the Early Accomplishment Summit Award.
 Seven years later, she became APEGA’s youngest-ever female president.
 She was 39.

 Her APEGA volunteer and leadership journey, which continues today, has included service on an APEGA committee dedicated to increasing the representation of women in engineering and geoscience.
-She’s also served with association’s branch in Fort McMurray, twice as the chair.
+She’s also served with the association’s branch in Fort McMurray, twice as the chair.

 For women and others underrepresented in science, technology, engineering, and math, Kim suggests working with a mentor who can talk them through obstacles.
 “It’s a good way to learn a lot of the tools for deciding that something isn’t a barrier.”